Do you have any questions about your visit? Read on to find the answers with our most frequently asked questions.

 If you would like to enquire or claim any lost property, please email us at email@example.com

-We strongly advise that tickets are purchased in advance especially for our popular Newmarket Night events as these often sell out due to popularity.
-Early bird discounts are in place to ensure that you the best possible price when booking in advance (excludinf Newmarket Nights and Summer Saturday Live).
-Discounts end midnight the day before racing.
-Tickets can be purchased on the day at each of the entrances except during sell-out events.
+We strongly advise that tickets are purchased in advance especially for our popular events QIPCO Guineas Festival and our Moet & Chandon July Festival as these often sell out due to popularity.
+Early bird discounts are in place to ensure that you receive the best possible price when booking in advance.
+Discounts end midnight the day before racing, subject to availability.
+Tickets can be purchased from our official sellers on the day at each of the entrances except during sell-out events.

 Regrettably, dogs other than Guide Dogs are not allowed within the enclosures.